 The cafe's cookies are divine — crispy on the outside and soft on the inside.
 The recipe comes from Figueres, a small town in Catalonia, just outside Barcelona, Spain.
 A couple — Carlos and Maria Antonia Pereze, who run a restaurant — had read his book and they were moved by his story.
 When they contacted Sheikh and learned that he was ready to start his dream cafe, they took three weeks off to come help him start up.

 The night I visited the cafe was the Perezes' last in town.
 Carlos was pulling a batch of cookies from the oven while overseeing the making of more batter.
 Maria Antonia was going over checklists at a table.
 Later that evening, after their last guests had finished their cake and left, the staff and volunteers gathered together.
-Over the four-way multi-lingual conversation — English, Catalan, Hindi (India's national language) and Marathi (Mumbai's local language) — there were last-minute instructions, reminders and hugs.
+Over the four-way multi-lingual conversation — English, Catalan, Hindi (official government language of India) and Marathi (Mumbai's local language) — there were last-minute instructions, reminders and hugs.
 The couple's affection for the cafe staff shone through.

 Anil Kurup, the cafe's baker, is an alum of Snehasadan, the same orphanage that Sheikh grew up in.
 Trained in the bakery section of a big hotel chain on Sheikh's urging a few years ago, Kurup has now added tortillas and cookies to his repertoire under the Perezes' tutelage.
 "When I was growing up, I never dreamed that I'd get to eat any of this, let alone make it," he says.

 Business at the cafe is still picking up, but Sheikh is OK with that.
 He tells his staff that all good things take time.

 "See, I don't want to be a business," Sheikh says.
 "I want to get people to be human beings."